-- 1. The research represents one of the permissible categories of research: - A study of the possible causes, effects, and processes of incarceration, and of criminal behavior, provided that the study presents no more than minimal risk and no more than inconvenience to the subjects; - A study of prisons as institutional structures or of prisoners as incarcerated persons, provided that the study presents no more than minimal risk and no more than inconvenience to the subjects; - c.
+- 1. The research represents one of the permissible categories of research: - a.
+A study of the possible causes, effects, and processes of incarceration, and of criminal behavior, provided that the study presents no more than minimal risk and no more than inconvenience to the subjects; - b.
+A study of prisons as institutional structures or of prisoners as incarcerated persons, provided that the study presents no more than minimal risk and no more than inconvenience to the subjects; - c.
 Research on conditions particularly affecting prisoners as a class (for example, vaccine trials and other research on hepatitis which is much more prevalent in prisons than elsewhere; and research on social and psychological problems such as alcoholism, drug addiction, and sexual assaults).
-Research in this category may proceed only after the HHS Secretary has consulted with appropriate experts, including experts in penology, medicine,
+When the research in this category is HHS-conducted or -supported, it may proceed only after the HHS Secretary has consulted with appropriate